-Pregnancy is an exciting time, but preparing for the arrival of a baby can also be stressful and a woman’s body goes through many changes.
-Pregnancy massage can make you more comfortable and relaxed, and helps to prepare the body and mind for birth.
-Pregnancy massage can improve circulation, release compressed nerves, improve sluggish bowel movement, release tension in the neck and shoulders, help reduce stress and anxiety, relieve leg and back pain and improve sleep.
-Standard massage techniques are adapted to cater for the changes to your body.
+Standard massage techniques are adapted to cater for the needs of your body.
 For example, you’ll lie on your side rather than your back or front, and your bump will be supported by pillows.
-You can have pregnancy massage at any time after your first scan, including after your due date.
+You can have a pregnancy massage at any time after your first scan, including after your due date.
 Our pregnancy massage practitioner is Michaela Scott.